Where sin increased…

 Praise YHWH!

 I see my past in Israel’s sorry record of rebellion, Lord.
 But your amazing grace always trumped Israel’s sins, revealing your holy character to the world.
-Help me to cling to your relentless love, believing that—despite our many sins—your grace will yet restore your people.
+Help me to cling to your unrelenting love, believing that—despite our many sins—your grace will yet restore your people.
 Amen.

-During your free moments today, pray this prayer:
+In your free moments today, pray this prayer:

 Rescue us, YHWH our God!